decred/politeia/politeiawww/api/v1/api.md

 ### `New proposal`

 Submit a new proposal to the politeiawww server.
+The proposal name is derived from the first line of the markdown file - index.md.

 **Route:** `POST /v1/proposal/new`